Customer: New Zealand Transport Agency

 - 2.1m dia concrete piles, 7m into the rock

-The project team incorporated a substantial variation to the project to include the design, supply, and installation of bulk water and wastewater mains to minimise the overall costs and future disruption to the Transport Agency.
+The project team incorporated a substantial variation into the project involving the design, supply, and installation of bulk water and wastewater mains to minimise overall costs and future disruption to stakeholders, the local community, Queenstown Lakes District Council, and the Transport Agency.